scalawithcats/scala-with-cats/src/pages/intro/conventions.md

 Terms from program code, filenames, and file contents, are written in `monospace font`.
 Note that we do not distinguish between singular and plural forms.
 For example, might write `String` or `Strings` to refer to the `java.util.String` class or objects of that type.

 References to external resources are written as [hyperlinks][link-underscore].
-References to API documentation are written using a combination of hyperlinks and monospace font, for example: [`scala.Option`].
+References to API documentation are written using a combination of hyperlinks and monospace font, for example: [`scala.Option`][scala.Option].

 ### Source Code {-}